IvanaZ01/prevent/backend/README.md

 ## Environment variables

-Create `.env` file in project root.
+Create `.env` file in backend root.
 In `.env.example` file can be found all environment variables needed.

 ## DB instructions